 - Make a personal commitment to talk to and listen to your patients.
 Take the necessary time to converse in a meaningful manner, and keep the relationship central while you participate in their care.

 - Don’t skimp on taking medical histories.
 In addition to getting the pertinent medical facts, use this as an entrée to building a relationship.

 - Take every opportunity to maintain longitudinal follow-up with your patients; it will be rewarding to both you and your patients.
-This is often possible--and encouraged--when patients return for their follow-up visits.
-Otherwise maintain e-mail communication with the patient or access the patient's medical records, confirming first that this is consistent with hospital's policies.
+This is often possible–and encouraged–when patients return for their follow-up visits.
+Otherwise maintain e-mail communication with the patient or access the patient’s medical records, confirming first that this is consistent with

 - When a patient dies or treatment fails, don’t respond by avoiding interpersonal engagement with other and future patients.
 Talk through your feelings with mentors and peers.

 - Remember that affect and emotion are important components of the doctor-patient relationship.
 Don’t try to conceal them.

 - Work to improve your interpersonal communication skills.
 For example, be aware of the mood, attitude, and body language you present to your patients, make eye contact, and be a good listener.

 - Take advantage of role-playing opportunities; analyze audio or video encounters with patients.
 Look into the Balint Society, a supportive and collaborative medical organization present at many medical schools and consisting of clinicians and teachers who emphasize the importance of emotion and personal understanding in the doctor-patient relationship.